Vizier-Platform/vizier/README.md

 # Vizier

-Vizier is a CLI tool for deploying web applications to AWS, deploying to a user's own account.
+Vizier is a CLI tool for deploying web applications to a user's own AWS account.

 ## Installation